hk4n/hk4n.github.io/index.md

 and tidy git history.

 ## Commit messages
-This is a highly opinionated topic will differ a lot from developer to developer, team to team and company to company.
-There it is important that everyone have an agreement how it should look like.
+This is a highly opinionated topic which differs a lot from developer to developer, team to team and company to company.
+It is important that everyone have agreed to a single way of working.
 Conformity makes the git history easier to follow for everyone.

 Remember you do not write the commit message for your present you, it's for everyone else and your self in the future.